 - 1. Providing culturally- and regionally- appropriate training in agricultural techniques through our Regional Impact Centers. - 2.
 Responding to agricultural questions from around the globe. - 3.
 Publishing ECHO Development Notes and other training publications that address problems faced by small-scale farmers in developing countries. - 4.
 Sending trial seed packets of underutilized food plants to people in our network. - 5.
-Hosting an annual Agricultural Conference at ECHO Headquarters and regional conferences hosted by each Regional Impact Center. - 6.
-Sharing technical information through ECHOcommunity.org - 7.
+Facilitating an 11-month internship program which results in interns receiving a Certificate in Tropical Agriculture Development through ECHO's partnership with DIU. - 6.
+Hosting an annual Agricultural Conference at ECHO Headquarters and regional conferences hosted by each Regional Impact Center. - 7.
+Sharing technical information through ECHOcommunity.org - 8.
 Providing study opportunities, consulting, and project planning at our demonstration farm in Florida for interns, missionaries, and development workers.

 ECHO provides information, ideas, and trial seeds to those working with small-scale farmers in developing countries.
-ECHO serves those who work directly with farmers faced with constraints such as: limited land access, reduced soil fertility, limited education, and restricted access to resources.
+ECHO also serves farmers who often face constraints such as: limited land access, reduced soil fertility, limited education, and restricted access to resources.
 We are interested in any plant or technique that can help people living in these conditions.
-These techniques usually focus on using locally-available and naturally-occurring resources.
-We tend to be more oriented toward sustainable technologies that require limited imported materials such as plants that can be grown and processed locally to improve nutrition, soil fertility or provide botanical pesticides.
+These techniques usually focus on using locally available and naturally occurring resources.
+We tend to be more oriented toward sustainable technologies that require limited imported materials such as plants that can be grown and processed locally to improve nutrition, soil fertility, or provide botanical pesticides.